Contents

 Preface

-First of all, it is important to have common sense and appreciate the work of others, although today the abundance of numbers does not enable anyone to know more than a fraction in depth.
-In fact, it is sometimes surprising that the relationship between different branches of mathematics forms the basis of many activities of mathematics and the motivation for further development.
-Second, different branches of mathematics are interesting in different ways and require different skills.
-It is unlikely that all students studying at the same university have the same interests and abilities as their teachers.
+Second, different branches of mathematics are captivating in different ways and require different skills.
+It is unlikely that all university students share their teachers’ interests and abilities.
 Instead, they will only discover their interests and talents by meeting a wider range of people.
 Third, many mathematics students will not become professional mathematicians but scientists, engineers, or teachers.
-It is useful for them to understand the nature and order of numbers, and among the benefits of numbers, there must be a group of people in society who have this understanding.
+They benefit from understanding the nature and order of numbers, so a group of people must have this understanding.

-Although much of the content of the book is common to any introductory work in mathematics, I would like to draw attention here to the discussion of quadratic and elliptic equations.
-These are special cases of algebraic numbers and algebraic lines, and one may wonder why attention should be restricted to these special cases when the general cases are already well understood and can be developed.
 My results are as follows.
 First, full treatment of common cases requires a time commitment that most people cannot afford.
-Second, these special cases are the most common and constructive methods exist for them rather than general problems.
+Secondly, these special cases are the most prevalent, and there are more effective solutions for them than for general problems.
 There is another reason.
-Sometimes in general mathematics things are so simple and broad that a particular case makes sense as an example of a general case.
-But it is difficult to generalize on the points mentioned, and to meseems more like an improvement on a particular case.
+Sometimes in general mathematics, things are so simple and broad that a particular case makes sense as an example of a general case.
+However, it can be challenging to make generalizations based on the mentioned points, and it often feels more like an enhancement of a specific case.

 Download For Free in PDF Format